Lesson 20 of 70 6 min

 MANG Problem #1: Trapping Rain Water (Hard)

 The quintessential FAANG problem.
-Learn the 3-pass DP approach and the optimized two-pointer O(1) space solution.
+Learn the 3-pass DP approach and the optimized two-pointer O(1) space solution with detailed dry runs.

 1. Problem Statement